Victor Valley

+The Victor Valley of San Bernardino County focused around the upper Mojave River Valley.
+The Victor Valley largest communities include Victorville, Hesperia, and Apple Valley.

 Geography

 Cities and towns

 The Victor Valley contains four incorporated municipalities.
 The largest is Victorville.
 The rural desert valley region also has 15 unincorporated communities.

-The Victor Valley has an estimated population of 550,000.
+The Victor Valley has an estimated population of 362,549 (2024).
 The densest population is within a 10 mi radius surrounding Victorville.